Summer is our favourite day of the year.

 Photo credit: Samantha Kirkham

 An outdoor cinema with gin?
 It’s a dream come true.
-Over the summer, we will be holding a series of outdoor cinema’s in the spectacular Botanical Garden, Liverpool’s premier gin garden where sun worshippers and juniper lovers all come together.
-We’ve just sold out our first session to show Grease but will have more news about upcoming films very soon.
-Be first in the know by clicking here.
+Over the summer, we will be holding a series of outdoor cinema’s around the city.
+From Liverpool’s premier gin garden where sun worshippers and juniper lovers all come together to an old church in Grand Central Hall.
+Be first in the know by liking us on Facebook here.

 As soon as a certain centigrade is hit, Liverpudlians flock in their thousands to the nearest garden with a pump full of beer.
 Liverpool isn’t short of interesting places to partake in these kind of activities and the sun illuminating the spaces we forget about for the remainder of the year is special.
 Check out our guide to Liverpool’s best beer gardens here.